Synchronous acute appendicitis and epiploic appendagitis of the appendix

 0 images remaining

-The thickened, non perforated vermiform appendix with extensive omental adhesions and an indurated tip was removed without complications.
+The thickened, non-perforated vermiform appendix with extensive omental adhesions and an indurated tip was removed without complications.
 The patient made an uneventful recovery and was discharged on the first postoperative day.

 Sections from apex to base of appendix show mucosal ulcerations of varying size and up to intensive neutrophil invasion in all layers with impending perforation but conserved muscular layer in all sections.
 The outer surface of the appendix is covered by a thin layer of fibrin containing polymorphic granulocytes.
 Sections from indurated area at the apex show a mixture of normal adipocytes interspersed by hemorrhage, anucleated adipocytes and foamy histiocytes.
 No malignancy.

-Acute appendicitis with gangrenous epiploic appendage
+Acute appendicitis with a gangrenous epiploic appendage.

-The clinical presentation and hospital course of this 50ish female is suggestive of oligosymptomatic epiploic appendagitis of the vermiform appendix a week prior to acute onset of acute appendicitis at the day of presentation to the ER.
+The clinical presentation and hospital course of this 50ish female are suggestive of oligosymptomatic epiploic appendagitis of the vermiform appendix a week prior to acute onset of acute appendicitis at the day of presentation to the ER.
 However, acute appendicitis with insidious onset and secondary torsion of the epiploic appendage cannot be ruled out.

-Whichever way, this case highlights the high accuracy of CT in the diagnosis of acute abdomen, especially with use of multidetector CT scanners and multiplanar reconstructions, as actually both entities were correctly predicted allowing for both timely and curative treatment.
+Whichever way, this case highlights the high accuracy of CT in the diagnosis of acute abdomen, especially with the use of multidetector CT scanners and multiplanar reconstructions, as actually both entities were correctly predicted allowing for both timely and curative treatment.

 - 1. Goldman L, Schafer AI.
 Goldman-cecil Medicine.
 Elsevier.
 ISBN:1455750174.
 Read it at Google Books - Find it at Amazon